Data Science Degree

 Employers around the world are inundated with massive amounts of data.
 They need skilled employees to glean insights from that data for better decision-making and strategic business moves.
 They are seeking qualified people with the right expertise to guide them.

-Upon graduation from the bachelor’s in data science program, you’ll be able to:
+Throughout the data science program, you’ll be able to apply what you're learning right away:

 • Apply the data science process to formulate questions about data and solve problems.